Do you have a tall-tale-teller living in your home?

 One of the first things we need to do when we hit a confusing behavior with our children is to take a step back and assess whether this is something you should somewhat expect.

 Learning to lie is a developmental milestone of sorts.
 It’s appropriate for children to learn that their thoughts and experiences aren’t automatically known or visible to others.
-And they experiment with that understanding.
+And they experiment with that understanding, especially lying with ADHD.

 When we can take a breath and remember, “this isn’t ideal behavior, but it IS normal,” it allows us to take a breath and relax just a little before we choose how to respond.